telliott99/genealogy/g5/james_martin_foster.md

 Buried at Oakland Cemetery, Shreveport.

 Possibly birth date Apr 25 based on obit.
 Attended Western Military Institute at Drennon Springs, KY.
 He and his two brothers served in the Confederate army.
-Jacob Flavel Foster was killed at Chancellorsville.
+[Jacob Flavel Foster](../g5/jacob_flavel_foster.md) was killed at Chancellorsville.

-JM is called Captain, but he did not serve, instead stayed to manage to plantation.
+JM is called Captain, was in the army but did not fight, instead stayed to manage to plantation.

-Not clear on who is related to

-- Claiborne Lee Foster 1868-1888 (killed at Fort Reno).
+Claiborne Lee Foster 1868-1888, killed at Fort Reno, Indian Territory (Oklahome) is his son according to [this](http://www.oaklandcemeteryla.org/Tour/Stop-6.aspx).

 There is also a James Madison Hollingsworth (cousin?) born 1830 Monroe Co., AL.  He served as a CSA Captain, Co.
 F, 19th Louisiana Infantry.
 Promoted to Colonel.
 Fought at Shiloh.